-- 5. Download the latest MySQL as indicated section 1.1 Install MySQL. - 6.
+- 2. Remove the old xcat database directory rm -rf /var/lib/mysql/ - 3.
+Download the latest MySQL as indicated section 1.1 Install MySQL. - 4.
 Follow the entire install process outlined in sections 1.1 Install MySQL and 1.2 Configure MySQL.
 You do not need to create the mysql id or group on AIX, since they already exist.
-You will need to create the /etc/my.cnf file. - 7.
-Restore your database and start xcatd as you did in section 1.3 Migrate xCAT data to MySQL. - 8.
+You will need to create the /etc/my.cnf file. - 5.
+Restore your database and start xcatd as you did in section 1.3 Migrate xCAT data to MySQL. - 6.
 You are now running on the new database level.
 You can remove the old level by going to /usr/local and removing the mysql-5.0.67-aix5.3-powerpc-64bit directory.
 It takes up a lot of space under /usr/local.
 Be sure your new level is running and your database is restored.
-The old directory does contain the mysql data.